HMS-Analytical-Software/GitAlchemist/README.md

 Timestamps are not yet supported but you could integrate them easily if you need this feature.

-You can run this example with `python .\main.py --task task_from_readme` which should result in some output like this (see Getting Started section below for further details):
+You can run this example with `python .\main.py --task task_from_readme` which should result in some output like (see Getting Started section below for further details):

 ![Run Autogit](docs/readme_figure.png)